EducationGood Manners Every Child Should Learn

 Say Excuse Me

 Mastering these essential manners while young helps ensure kids grow into polite, gracious adults.
-Consistent guidance and modelling polite habits are key.
-With regular practice of kind, considerate behaviour, these manners will become second nature.
+Consistent guidance and modeling polite habits are key.
+With regular practice of kind, considerate behavior, these manners will become second nature.